Paul McCartney and Wings: Legacy

 In addition to its own output, Wings recorded several songs that were released through various outlets both before and after the band's break-up.
 Denny Laine's 1977 solo album Holly Days was a joint effort by Laine with Paul and Linda McCartney; three songs on Laine's 1980 solo album Japanese Tears were performed by Wings with Laine on lead vocals; Laine also contributed to several songs on Paul McCartney's 1982 and 1983 solo albums Tug of War and Pipes of Peace, respectively.
 Juber's instrumental "Maisie"—which was backed by members of Wings—appeared on his solo album Standard Time.
 The McCartneys and Laine contributed backing vocals to George Harrison's 1981 tribute to John Lennon, "All Those Years Ago".
 Linda McCartney continued to tour and record with her husband up until her death in 1998, after which a compilation of her songs entitled Wide Prairie was released that featured seven Wings songs written or co-written by her.
 Wings also backed Paul's brother Mike McGear on the McGear album, as well as McGear's band the Scaffold on the single "Liverpool Lou" and its B-side "Ten Years After on Strawberry Jam".
 Paul McCartney also used three unreleased Wings songs as B-sides of his solo singles several years after Wings' break-up.

 Wings' 1977 single "Mull of Kintyre"/"Girls School" is still the biggest-selling non-charity single in the UK (although Queen's "Bohemian Rhapsody" sold more, its sales include a reissue in aid of the Terrence Higgins Trust), and it ranked fourth in the official list of all-time best-selling singles in the UK issued in 2002.

-In the 1986 satirical song "I've Never Met a Nice South African" from British TV series Spitting Image the narrator mentions as part of the list of unlikely things that they have witnessed that they have heard a decent song from Paul McCartney's Wings.
+In the 1986 satirical song "I've Never Met a Nice South African" from the British TV series Spitting Image, the narrator mentions as part of the list of unlikely things that they have witnessed that they have heard a decent song from Paul McCartney's Wings.

 In 2001, Wingspan: Hits and History was released, a project spanning an album and a television special retrospective.
 Though ostensibly a Wings project, the album was a compilation of both Wings and McCartney solo material, and was credited to Paul McCartney.

 Founding member Denny Laine died on 5 December 2023, at the age of 79.

 In 2024, One Hand Clapping, a live-in-studio album recorded in 1974, was finally released.